Antonio Briceño: Biography

-Most recently, in 2014, Briceño presented the series Omertà on oil.
+In 2014, Briceño presented the series Omertà on oil.
 The era of silence, a video installation consisting on several video-portraits of victims of torture and other forms of disproportionate use of force by the military and paramilitary groups controlled by the government of Nicolas Maduro, during the civil protest and demonstrations that took place on February and March of that same year.
 Furthermore, his last series to this day, The skin of Mars, reflects on the violence of war through the overlapping of images of planet Mars taken by NASA and pictures of as many sculptures of the homonymous god that rest in the collections of art museums around the world.